Purpose: specify less transient (longer living) settings for behaviour of the app.

 The designations follow this convention.

-Defines how often an automatic event should be made during tracking.
+Defines how often an automatic event should be made during tracking - and kept permanently for display on the Map and in the Report.
 The options are:

 During tracking, the frequency can be changed freely.